SpearDevs/medusa-fulfillment-inpost/README.md

 ---
 ## Storefront integration
-The data that storefront needs to send to the backend includes address with required phone number and a target point in the shipment data object.
+The necessary information that the storefront needs to send to the backend includes the address with the required phone number and a designated target point encapsulated within the shipment data object.

+In case you require assistance or guidance during the implementation process in your storefront, do not hesitate to reach out to us.
+Our team is ready to provide the necessary help to ensure a smooth integration.
+Feel free to contact us for any queries or assistance you may need during the implementation phase.